-$$\sum{i} M^{i}{}{j} v^{j} \tag{4.2}$$ I state this again: Einstein summation convention states that when I write down the expression $M^{i}{j}v^{j}$, I should automatically assume that there is a sum over any index that appears twice (again, one must be raised and the other lowered).
+$$\sum{j} M^{i}{}{j} v^{j} \tag{4.2}$$ I state this again: Einstein summation convention states that when I write down the expression $M^{i}{}{j}v^{j}$, I should automatically assume that there is a sum over any index that appears twice (again, one must be raised and the other lowered).
 Einstein invented this convention after noting that the sums which appear in calculations involving matrix and vector products always occur over pairs of indices.
-At first, Einstein summation convention seems like a potentially dangerous thing to do; if you think about it, we're basically taking a sum like the one in equation (4.2) and erasing the summation symbol \sum_j .
-You might imagine that erasing summation symbols \sum_j will produce a bunch of ambiguities in the formalism.
+At first.
+Einstein summation convention seems like a potentially dangerous thing to do; if you think about it, we're basically taking a sum like the one in equation (4.2) and erasing the summation symbol \sum{j} .
+You might imagine that erasing summation symbols \sum{i} will produce a bunch of ambiguities in the formalism.
 However, Einstein summation convention works (in the sense that it is unambiguous) because when performing a tensor calculation, the indices you sum over always come in a pair-one raised and one lowered.
 If you encounter more than two repeated indices or a pair of indices that are both raised or both lowered, you have either written down a nonsensical expression, or you have made a mistake.
 Summation convention does have one limitation.
 If you want to refer to a single term in the sum, but you don't want to specify which one, you have to state that there is no sum implied.
-One way to get around this (though it is not standard3) is to underline the index pairs that you do not sum over, for instance: $M^{i}{\underline{a}} v^{\underline{a}}$.
+One way to get around this (though it is not standard4) is to underline the index pairs that you do not sum over, for instance: $M^i{}a v^{\underline{a}}$.
 Exercise IV.1 If you did Exercise III.2 properly, you would have noticed that your sum is consistent with Einstein's observation: the symbol for the indices that you sum over should appear twice in your expression, with one of the indices raised and the other lowered.
 If your result is not consistent, fix this.
-Write out the matrix multiplication \mathbf{MPQ} in index notation using explicit sums (again, assume that \mathbf{M} , \mathbf{P} , and \mathbf{Q} are $n \times n$ matrices).
-This time, you should get two sums, and-if you do this correctly-you will find that Einstein's observation4 holds in this case as well.
-1I've also been told that Einstein himself made a remark to this effect.
+Write out the matrix multiplication MPQ in index notation using explicit sums (again, assume that M, P, and Q are $n \times n$ matrices).
+This time, you should get two sums, and-if you do this correctly-you will find that Einstein's observation5 holds in this case as well.
+1I'll take this opportunity to introduce some terminology, which I will repeat later on.
+Vectors v^i are often called contravariant vectors, and dual vectors w_i are called covariant vectors. $^{^2\}mathrm{I've}$ also been told that Einstein himself made a remark to this effect.